Romania is a year-round tourist destination.

 Disabled visitors

-Access for people with disabilities to Romania's tourist attractions has improved in recent years,
+Access for people with disabilities to Romania's tourist attractions has improved in recent years and, it remains a priority.

-prior to their visit, if they are able to meet their particular needs.
+However, it is advisable that visitors with reduced mobility to check with all service providers, prior to their visit, if they are able to meet their particular needs.

 Advance notice and reservations will also help ensure that you receive the best possible assistance.